sequenceiq/blog/source/_posts/2014-07-10-ambari-configuration-service.markdown

     }
 }
 ```
-_Note: Apart of the ```getServiceConfigMap() ``` method you'll find a few interesting and useful operations_
+_Note: Apart from the ```getServiceConfigMap() ``` method you'll find a few interesting and useful operations_

-You can get the Ambari client code from the [SequenceIQ GitHub repository](https://github.com/sequenceiq/ambari-rest-client)
-(Clone it, build it and add it as a dependency to your project).
+You can get the Ambari client code from the [SequenceIQ GitHub repository](https://github.com/sequenceiq/ambari-rest-client) - clone it, build it and add it as a dependency to your project.

-If you'd like to play with a "real" Ambari managed cluster check out [this](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) older blogp ost as well.
+If you'd like to play with a real multi-node Ambari managed cluster check out [this](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) older blog post - this will set you up with a Hadoop cluster in less than 2 minutes / one-click.

 Let us know how it works for you - for updates follow us on [LinkedIn](https://www.linkedin.com/company/sequenceiq/), [Twitter](https://twitter.com/sequenceiq) or [Facebook](https://www.facebook.com/sequenceiq).